With appreciation to our recent supporters

 Admiral

-Loesel-Schaaf Insurance Agency, Marquette Savings Bank, Janet & Mark Rickloff, The Stevens Family
+Thomas Hagen, Tom & Milli Chang, Loesel-Schaaf Insurance Agency, Marquette Savings Bank, Janet & Mark Rickoff

 Captain